mohammad-javad-0/weather/README.md

 - Error Handling: Handles common errors like invalid city names or empty input with appropriate messages.
 - Graphical User Interface (GUI): Built using Tkinter, providing a user-friendly interface.

-## Requirements

-The project requires the following Python packages, listed in the requirements.txt file:

-requests
-tk
-To install the necessary dependencies, you can use pip:

-pip install -r requirements.txt
 ## Usage

 1. Clone the repository: